Eccentricities in the flip-graphs of convex polygons

 In view of the above results, it is natural to ask the following questions.

 \begin{question} Let $\pi$ be a polygon with $n$ vertices.
-What are the values of $k$ such that a triangulation $T$ of $\pi$ has eccentricity $n-3+k$ in the flip-graph of $\pi$ if and only if the largest number of its interior edges incident to a vertex is $n-3-k$ interior edges of $T$? \end{question}
+What are the values of $k$ such that a triangulation of $\pi$ has eccentricity $n-3+k$ in the flip-graph of $\pi$ if and only if the largest number of its interior edges incident to a vertex is $n-3-k$? \end{question}

-\begin{question} Let $\pi$ be a polygon with $n$ vertices.
-Further consider an integer $k$ such that $n/2-2<k\leq{n-5}$.
+\begin{question} Let $\pi$ be a polygon with $n$ vertices and $k$ an integer such that $n/2-2<k\leq{n-5}$.
 Consider the triangulations of $\pi$ whose largest number of interior edges incident to a vertex is exactly $n-3-k$.
 What are all the possible values of the eccentricity in the flip-graph of $\pi$ of these triangulations ? \end{question}

 Proving that there is a triangulation of $\pi$ with eccentricity $n-3+k$ whenever $n/2-2<k<n-7$ would provide an interesting partial answer to Question \ref{Ques.rem.2}.
 Note that, when $k$ is equal to $n-7$, such triangulations are given in \cite{Pournin2014}.
 Further note that, when $k$ is equal to $n-6$ or to $n-5$, the upper bound of $n-3+k$ on the eccentricity of a triangulation of $\pi$ provided by Proposition \ref{Intro.prop.1} cannot be sharp because it is greater than the diameter of the flip-graph of $\pi$.
 In these cases, Question \ref{Ques.rem.2} is interesting nonetheless.
-In particular, not much is known about the eccentricity of zigzag triangulations in the flip-graph of a polygon.
+In particular, not much is known about the eccentricity of zigzag triangulations in the flip-graph of a convex polygon.

 \begin{acknowledgement}I thank Thibault Manneville for many discussions on the subject of flip distances, that inspired the results presented in this article.
 I also thank the two anonymous referees of this article for providing a number of very useful comments, that helped improving the exposition of the results. \end{acknowledgement}